hamlim/blog/README.md

+> [!WARNING]
-> [!NOTE] This is an archive of an older version of my personal site!
+> This is an archive of an older version of my personal site
+> Which currently lives here: [https://github.com/hamlim/blog-2025](https://github.com/hamlim/blog-2025)

 # Matt Hamlin's Blog